njonesnd19/njonesnd19.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a fourth-year PhD student in the Laboratory for Information and Decision Systems (LIDS) at MIT, advised by [Professor Eytan Modiano](https://modiano.mit.edu/).
-My research involves modeling and analyzing problems in communication networks, with an emphasis on optimizing network performance.
-I am particularly interested in wireless networks and new challenges that arise with increasing mobile connectivity and real-time network applications.
-I am currently investigating the use of network slicing to provide service guarantees.
-This is particularly useful for traffic with strict latency requirements, such as real-time control, remote surgery, and augmented/virtual reality.
+I am a PhD student in the Laboratory for Information and Decision Systems (LIDS) at MIT, advised by [Professor Eytan Modiano](https://modiano.mit.edu/).
+My research involves modeling and analyzing problems in communication networks, using tools from optimization, probability theory, and learning.

 I received my Master's degree from MIT in Electrical Engineering and Computer Science in 2022.
 Before joining MIT, I received my Bachelor's degree in Electrical Engineering from the University of Notre Dame in 2019.